jmk/flixel-template/README.md

 ## Flixel bare-bones template ##

-This project template is intended for advanced developers who want a minimal Flixel dev environment for use in a command-line.
+This project template is intended for advanced developers who want a minimal Flixel dev environment for use from the command-line.
 The code is derived from the bare-bones project that ships with Flixel.

 __Note: This template was developed for OS X; other platforms are not fully supported at this time.__